Cellular automaton: Elementary cellular automata

 The simplest nontrivial cellular automaton would be one-dimensional, with two possible states per cell, and a cell's neighbors defined as the adjacent cells on either side of it.
 A cell and its two neighbors form a neighborhood of 3 cells, so there are 23 = 8 possible patterns for a neighborhood.
 A rule consists of deciding, for each pattern, whether the cell will be a 1 or a 0 in the next generation.
 There are then 28 = 256 possible rules.

 These 256 cellular automata are generally referred to by their Wolfram code, a standard naming convention invented by Wolfram that gives each rule a number from 0 to 255.
-A number of papers have analyzed and compared these 256 cellular automata.
+A number of papers have analyzed and compared the distinct cases among the 256 cellular automata (many are trivially isomorphic).
 The rule 30, rule 90, rule 110, and rule 184 cellular automata are particularly interesting.
 The images below show the history of rules 30 and 110 when the starting configuration consists of a 1 (at the top of each image) surrounded by 0s.
 Each row of pixels represents a generation in the history of the automaton, with t=0 being the top row.
 Each pixel is colored white for 0 and black for 1.

-Rule 30 cellular automaton

 Rule 30 exhibits class 3 behavior, meaning even simple input patterns such as that shown lead to chaotic, seemingly random histories.

-Rule 110 cellular automaton

 Rule 110, like the Game of Life, exhibits what Wolfram calls class 4 behavior, which is neither completely random nor completely repetitive.
 Localized structures appear and interact in various complicated-looking ways.
 In the course of the development of A New Kind of Science, as a research assistant to Wolfram in 1994, Matthew Cook proved that some of these structures were rich enough to support universality.
 This result is interesting because rule 110 is an extremely simple one-dimensional system, and difficult to engineer to perform specific behavior.
 This result therefore provides significant support for Wolfram's view that class 4 systems are inherently likely to be universal.
 Cook presented his proof at a Santa Fe Institute conference on Cellular Automata in 1998, but Wolfram blocked the proof from being included in the conference proceedings, as Wolfram did not want the proof announced before the publication of A New Kind of Science.
 In 2004, Cook's proof was finally published in Wolfram's journal Complex Systems (Vol. 15, No. 1), over ten years after Cook came up with it.
 Rule 110 has been the basis for some of the smallest universal Turing machines.